 His family includes, his wife of 30 years, Patricia A. (Barr) Grimm of Franklin, his three sons: William "Wes" Grimm of Boston, MA, Peter J. Grimm of Annapolis, MD and Mathew Grimm and his wife Megan of Oakland, CA. His daughter, Sarah Grimm and her husband Jeb of Annapolis, MD, his grandchildren: Jack, Katie, Charlie, Oliver, Hattie, Cailin and Riley, his sister, Cathy Ude and her husband Ken of San Marino, CA and nieces and nephews.

-Calling hours and services will be held at a later time, when his family can gather.
+A private service for family and close friends will be held on Saturday, March 20, 2021 at his home.
 Burial will take place at a later date.

 Memorial contributions in memory of Bill may be made to the Alzheimer's Association, 166 South River Road #210, Bedford, NH 03110 or to the Peabody Home, 24 Peabody Place, Franklin, NH 03235.